 ENG-A1009 Practical Work Training with 3D printers

-Slide Ver: 15.10.2021
+Slide Ver: 29.01.2024

 Schedule

-9:15 - 12:00 Brief background on 3D printing and different technologies > closer look on material extrusion, digital and physical workflow, design guidelines & resources to help you achieve your printing needs and visions

-Digital steps: Cura demo
+9:15 - 11:30 Lecture Brief background on 3D printing and different technologies Digital steps: Cura demo

-12:00 - 13:15 Lunch break
+11:30 - 13:00 Lunch break

-13:15 - 15:15 Practical Part - Session 1

-15:15 - 17:15 Practical Part - Session 2
+13:00 - 17:00 Practical session (Sign up required)

 @ADDLab: Ultimakers in practice, starting a print, filament change, bed leveling, troubleshooting problems

 Learning goals & outcomes

 Mostly a "surface-scrape" introduction to the world of 3D printing.
 What is 3D printing - what could you do with it - the possibilities?
 What are the digital and physical steps in 3D printing?

-Hands-on use of the Cura slicing software and Ultimaker 3D printers
+Hands-on use of the Cura slicing software

-Gain access to the ADDLab reservation calendar to book 3D printers

 +

 For 1 ECTS credit:

-Small assignment given at the end of the practical part
+Small assignment given at the end of the lecture NOTE: The access to an online calendar to schedule the ADDLAB 3D printers for personal projects is ONLY given to those who have gained 1 ECTS.
 What is 3D printing and what to do with it?
 3D printing ~ Additive Manufacturing (AM)